Neena Raj Sep 19, 2025

 5. Legal & Compliance Coordinator

-This role is well-suited for professionals with a legal background and a strong understanding of regulatory frameworks.
+Legal & Compliance Coordinator is a professional with a legal background and a strong understanding of regulatory frameworks.
 The position involves reviewing legal clauses, supporting internal and external audits, and identifying potential regulatory and compliance risks within contractual documents.

 Key Responsibilities of a Legal & Compliance Coordinator: